 October 2, 1985, Rebecca Caudill Ayars, from Poor Fork, now Cumberland, passed away.
 Rebecca wrote children’s literature with more than twenty books published.
 Her Tree of Freedom (Viking, 1949) was a Newbery Honor Book in 1950.
 A Pocketful of Cricket (Holt, 1964), illustrated by Evaline Ness, was a Caldecott Honor Book.

-October 2, 2004, in the Joe Hirsch Turf Classic Invitational Handicap at Belmont Park, Kitten’s Joy faced older horses for the first time.
-It was also his first start at 12 furlongs, a distance at which European-bred horses typically excel.
+October 2, 2004, in the Joe Hirsch Turf Classic Invitational Handicap at Belmont Park, Kitten’s Joy faced older horses for the 1st time.
+It was also his 1st start at 12 furlongs, a distance at which European-bred horses typically excel.
 Nevertheless, Kitten’s Joy responded with an “authoritative” win by 2+1⁄2 lengths.
 “What amazed me about him is his turn of foot, acceleration, and how kind he is during the race,” Romans said.
-“When you ask him, he just turns it on.
+“When you ask him, he turns it on.
 This is the best race he’s run so far.
 I thought he would relish a mile and a half, and he showed that he did today.”

 On October 2, 2020, President D. Trump, the 1st Lady and other members of the inner circle tested positive for coronavirus.
 The president received a single 8-gram dose of Regeneron’s REGN-COV2, a drug in late-stage clinical trials upon his arrival at the hospital.
 Trump’s treatment included eight different drugs.
 At the time, no drug was FDA-approved, and none were available to the general public.